aabbtree77/twinpeekz/README.md

     # Code for Plane intersection
   ```

-Nim is sharp.
-Use its advanced features sparingly.
+Nim is too big and eternally experimental, but it has a solid subset outlined above which will cover 99% of low level needs without wasting too much time on unnecessary details.
+The only major weakness is concurrency which will not match the focus and battle testing surrounding Go.
+Use Nim's advanced features sparingly.
 Follow [the rule of least power](https://en.wikipedia.org/wiki/Rule_of_least_power).

 <div align="center">
   <img src="https://raw.githubusercontent.com/aabbtree77/twinpeekz/main/nim-nimlang.gif" alt="nimlang-love">